 "Not all of the dinosaurs died when the first one hit.
 When I was younger, I did some research and traveled the world.
 I visited the crater in Mexico and collected some samples to try and determine the age of the crater itself.
 Then, sometime later, I heard that a new crater was discovered in the middle of the Atlantic Ocean.
 I traveled there, rented a submarine, and collected samples from the ocean floor.
 Dating the rocks was a very long process and a very difficult one.
-However, my work paid off and I made a new discovery: the rocks were about the same age, being only a few years apart," Nigel explained while trying to stay calm about it.
+However, my work paid off and I made a new discovery: the rocks were about the same age, being only a year apart," Nigel explained while trying to stay calm about it.

 "Oh my gosh…" was all Hazel could say about his secret.

 "The crater in Mexico was in fact 'younger' than the one in the Atlantic Ocean.
 I also dug for some bones of similar animals and I performed the same procedure on them.
 The results were astonishing!
 The same species, same time period, and nearly the exact same age.
 The bones I found were found near the respective craters and, with a few more detective efforts, I discovered that they were of the same age as those craters!
 It sounds like a lot to take in, but I'm saying that the dinosaurs survived the first hit," he said in excitement, happy that he could reveal his secret to someone he trusted.

 "Whoa…this…this is a lot to take in," Hazel lifted her hands up next to her face.

 "I know.
 It is.
 Now then, I'll be sending you back 65 million years ago, AFTER the first meteor impacted the earth.
 And don't worry, you'll be miles away from the inflicted area so things like oxygen and temperature should be fine."